-The operational and organisational structure at the MLP Financial Holding Group is comprehensively documented and laid down in internal organisation guidelines.
-Operational risks arising from internal processes are primarily managed through continuous improvement of business processes, as well as expansion of the internal control/monitoring system.
+The operational and organisational structure of MLP Financial Holding Group is comprehensively documented and set out in internal organisation guidelines and the organisation manual.
+Operational risks arising from internal processes are primarily managed through continuous improvement of business processes, in addition to the expansion of the internal control/monitoring system.
 Further safeguarding measures include risk transfer through the conclusion of insurance policies and consciously avoiding risky products.
 In order to secure the continuation of business operations, comprehensive emergency and business continuity plans are also in place for the most important areas and processes.